edwcarney/RandomDotOrg/README.md

 # RandomDotOrg.jl

-Julia functions to provide support for random numbers obtained from the random.org website.
+Julia functions to provide support for random numbers obtained from the <a href="https://random.org" target="_blank">random.org</a> website.

 <b>getQuota()</b>&mdash;obtain current bit quota for your IP.<br>
 <b>checkQuota()</b>&mdash;check if quota is non-zero.<br>